Y. Frank Freeman: Career

 He was president of the Association of Motion Picture Producers from 1940 to 1944 and chairman in 1947–48.
+He was also chairman of the Motion Picture Research Council and three term campaign chairman and president of the Motion Picture Permanent Charities Committee and also a fundraiser for the Motion Picture Relief Fund.

-He was the first winner of the Jean Hersholt Humanitarian Award in 1957, for his charitable work.
-He was awarded a star on the Hollywood Walk of Fame on February 8, 1960.
+He was a governor of the Academy of Motion Pictures Arts and Sciences and was the first winner of their Jean Hersholt Humanitarian Award in 1957, for his charitable work.

+He was a member of the board of trustees for Georgia Tech for six years after graduation and received a distinguished service medal.
+He was also a trustee at the University of Southern California.
 He was also chairman of LA Bureau of the Federal Reserve Board from 1944 to 1947 and deputy chairman in San Francisco in 1954–55.
 Freeman supported Thomas Dewey in the 1944 United States presidential election.